eastmaels/linera-protocol-scm/examples/supply-chain/README.md

 Type each of these in the GraphiQL interface and substitute the env variables with their actual values that we've defined above.

 - Navigate to `http://localhost:8080/`.
-- To publish a blob, run the mutation:
+- To publish a product metadata blob (specifications, certifications, etc.), run the mutation:

 ```gql,uri=http://localhost:8080/
 mutation {